SpektraSystems/Azure-SQL-Database-Security-Demo/README.md

 ![](images/firewallsave.png)

-8. Now you can try logging in using SQl Server Management Studio and it should work as expected.
+8. Now you can try logging in using SQL Server Management Studio and it should work as expected.
 Also you can review you SQL Database **Clinic** by expanding **Database**

 ![](images/successfullogin.png)